 Okay, this needs to be said.
-When you’re trying to get rid of all these interesting videos, the last thing you need is YouTube shoving more amazing videos in their face.
-The comments found in every unique video with over a million views don’t like, YouTube’s recommendation algorithm is weird!
+When you’re trying to get rid of all these interesting videos, the last thing you need is YouTube shoving more amazing videos in your face.
+The comments found in every unique video with over a million views don’t lie, YouTube’s recommendation algorithm is weird!
 And it is ruthless.

 I know I already said this in Lesson 1, but I’ll say it again.
 In this quest to remove all of my watch later videos, I added at least 50 more through the recommendation side panel alone.